Includes over 150 Guitar Lessons. Order today and learn Right! |

 Although G major is the only Major key with this signature, there is one minor key that shares the same signature, this would be the Em.
 This is where the relative minor comes from.
 It is also called the natural minor.
 The sixth note of the major key is the Aeolian mode as well.
 In the key of G, E is the minor mode.

 If you were in the key of C major, Am is the relative minor.
-The Am shares the same signature as C major.
-Neither have any sharps or flats.
-This is also why we have covered the Am pentatonic and C major scales throughout or lessons.
+The Am shares the same signature as C major and neither of these scales have any sharps or flats.
+We have covered the Am pentatonic and C major scales throughout our lessons so you should be familiar with them by now.

-You need to at least construct C, G, D and A. Notice as you construct these major keys, the C will have no accidentals, the G has 1, the D has 2 and the A has 3.
+You need to learn to construct the major keys of C, G, D and A. Notice as you construct these major keys, the C will have no accidentals, the G has 1, the D has 2 and the A has 3.